scikit-build/moderncmakedomain/README.md

 extensions = [..., 'sphinxcontrib.moderncmakedomain', ...]
 ```

-The plugin currently provides several directives and refrences.
+The plugin currently provides several directives and references.
 These are
 documented below.

 ## Directives